 Sometimes marriages simply just don’t work, and that’s okay.
 People change over time, and the person you married might not be right for you any more – but after so much time together, your lives become so entangled that going your separate ways can become more complicated than you realize.
 Navigating the ins and outs of child custody, community property, shared finances, alimony and prenuptual agreements can be a lot to handle.
-When you and your spouse decide to part ways, it’s best to have a professional, experienced divorce attorney on your side, to help you understand the complexities of family law.
+When you and your spouse decide to part ways, it’s best to have a professional, experienced divorce attorney on your side, to help you understand the complexities of family law and to provide you with all your divorce options.
 Whatever your concerns, we are here for you.

 The Pitfalls of a Do-It-Yourself Divorce